 Electricity And Utility Expense Pass-Throughs Are Common Hiding Places For Overcharges

-Summer is here with rising electric use and escalating electric costs.
-As many corporate tenants struggle to maintain profit margins, significant expense reduction opportunities may lie in a closer examination of utility costs.
+With rising electric use and escalating electric costs, many corporate tenants struggle to maintain profit margins, significant expense reduction opportunities may lie in a closer examination of utility costs.